Sacraments & Liturgy

 In the Sacrament of Holy Orders, or Ordination, the priest being ordained vows to lead other Catholics by bringing them the sacraments (especially the Eucharist), by proclaiming the Gospel, and by providing other means to holiness.

-For help to discern a possible call to the priesthood or religious life, please contact our pastor, Fr.
-Don, or visit the Archdiocese Vocation webpage.
+For help to discern a possible call to the priesthood or religious life, please contact one of our parish priests or visit the Archdiocese Vocation webpage.

 “Christ instituted the sacraments of the new law.
 There are seven: Baptism, Confirmation, the Eucharist, Penance, the Anointing of the Sick, Holy Orders and Matrimony.
 The seven sacraments touch all the stages and all the important moments of Christian life: they give birth and increase, healing and mission to the Christian’s life of faith.
 There is thus a certain resemblance between the stages of natural life and the stages of the spiritual life.”